Celebrity Big Brother (British TV series): ITV (2024–present)

 In August 2022, ITV announced that they were reviving Big Brother in 2023.
 However, it was not initially confirmed as to whether they were planning to revive Celebrity Big Brother alongside it.
 In October 2023, the twentieth civilian series launched on ITV2 presented by AJ Odudu and Will Best, and several reports of a revival of Celebrity Big Brother began to circulate.
 In November 2023, during a live eviction episode of the civilian series, it was announced that Celebrity Big Brother would return on ITV in March 2024, presented by Odudu and Best.
 Unlike the civilian series, which is broadcast on ITV2, the celebrity series will air exclusively on ITV1 and STV.
 The show's spin off series Celebrity Big Brother: Late & Live will air on ITV2, with the Celebrity Big Brother: Live Stream airing daily on ITVX.

-On 21 August 2025, ITV has announced that Celebrity Big Brother alongside the civilian series will move from ITV1 to ITV2 for its twenty-fifth celebrity series which is scheduled to air in 2026.
+On 21 August 2025, ITV announced that Celebrity Big Brother would move from ITV1 to ITV2 for its twenty-fifth celebrity series and air in spring 2027.